UBCDingXin/CCDM/README.md

 <!-- --------------------------------------------------------------- -->
 ## Preparation
 Download a zip file from [OneDrive]() or [BaiduYun]() and unzip it at `./CCDM`.
-This zip file contains the checkpoints for the ILI's embedding networks in the experiments, alongside the checkpoints of the evaluation models corresponding to every individual experiment.
+This zip file contains the checkpoints for the ILI's embedding networks, alongside the checkpoints of the evaluation models corresponding to every individual experiment.

 <!-- --------------------------------------------------------------- -->
 ## Training